nicodewet/template-spring-boot-oauth2-wso2-is/README.md

 At the end of the third exchange your user is logged in again, this is no good since it means you don't have local logout.

-So, in terms of why, the astute reader may already start suspecting a server-side cookie send from the client to the server in the first request / response pair, and thats exactly what is happening:
+So, in terms of *why*, the astute reader may already start suspecting a server-side cookie sent from the client to the server in the first request / response pair, and thats exactly what is happening:

     Cookie: JSESSIONID=72C10AE56C8EC753B9C08FD98E5A6F9C76712DACF97411B17A466F3473BE526E
             B8C848BDC652175F1B033A428C38C685824FDBAABDE550720B81DDA69C3F7FBEF873E865492